cellml/libcellml/docs/theory/theory_ode_solutions.rst

   - *variables* do not require integration, but come in three types:

     - :code:`CONSTANT` variables do not need any kind of calculation
-    - :code:`COMPUTED_CONSTANT` variables needs calculation but not integration, and
+    - :code:`COMPUTED_CONSTANT` variables need calculation but not integration, and
     - :code:`ALGEBRAIC` variables need ...?? **TODO**

   - *VOI* variables are the base "variables of integration", specified by the :code:`<bvar>`